 Using a fishing float or bobber can be a very exciting and productive setup to fish.
 This type of fishing rig has many distinct advantages and only a few disadvantages.

 As we have discussed before in “Trout Fishing for Beginners“, trout feed on other fish, worms, insects, and crayfish, as well as plankton in order to survive.

 The truth is that fish feed at every level of the water column.
-Most fisherman only fish the bottom level of the water column abandoning two thirds of the potential fishing area.
+Most fishermen only fish the bottom level of the water column abandoning two-thirds of the potential fishing area.

 This website is reader supported.
 Any purchases you make through links on this site earn us a commission at no additional cost to you.
 Thank you for your support!